 Wednesdays at 6:15pm

-Join us for our weekly Well-Being ceremony dedicated to friends, family members and loved ones who may be in distress, or could otherwise benefit from receiving kindness and compassion.
+Join us on Wednesdays for our weekly Well-Being ceremony dedicated to friends, family members and loved ones who may be in distress or could otherwise benefit from receiving kindness and compassion.
+We chant the En Mei Juku Kannon Gyo, alternating weekly between English and Japanese.

 One may wonder what good it does to chant for others’ well-being.
 The founder of our temple, Zenkei Blanche Hartman, offered the following words: